TangibleInc/design/docs/pages/index.md

 # Overview

-The Design library provides the building blocks for creating design systems.
+The Design library provides building blocks for creating design systems.
 It's a toolbox of consistent design elements and user-interface components.

 It is a modular, embeddable, customizable library with **local styles and scripts**.
 Features can be loaded individually without affecting the global CSS styling.
 Suitable for use with WordPress plugins, frontend UI or admin screen, where there is already a global stylesheet.
 It can also be used as a full site theming solution when built with no CSS class prefix.